Spider-Man 4 release date, cast, leaks and theories, and everything else we know about the Marvel movie

 Spider-Man 4 release date

-The Spider-Man 4 release date is July 31, 2026, releasing as part of Marvel Phase 6.
+The Spider-Man 4 release date is July 31, 2026, with the movie releasing as part of Marvel Phase 6.

-The movie was originally slated for July 24 before it was pushed back a week – possibly to avoid clashing with Christopher Nolan's The Odyssey, which also stars Tom Holland and is due to be released on July 17.
+It was originally slated for July 24 before it was pushed back a week, possibly to avoid clashing with Christopher Nolan's The Odyssey, which also stars Tom Holland and is due to be released on July 17.
+Filming is set to kick off sometime this summer – in other words, very, very soon.

 Is there a Spider-Man 4 trailer?